Do you know what you’ll create, post, and share for your business this Tuesday?

 #1 It gives your business a system you can follow to grow your blog traffic

-They brainstorm a bunch of topics related to the problem their company is solving; they pick one with decent search volume and low keyword difficulty.
+They brainstorm many topics related to the problem their company is solving; they pick one with decent search volume and low keyword difficulty.
 They research the content, write it and publish it all in one day.

-They do this once a month, once a week, some even do this once every day.
+They do this once a month, once a week, and some even do this once every day.